 After obtaining a Master’s degree in International Relations and Peace Studies, Anna Dubarle completed an internship in the ECPM communications department in 2018, during the organisation of the Regional Congress in Abidjan.
 She went on to work in the French office of The ONE Campaign as a project assistant where she contributed to the coordination of advocacy activities and campaigns for the replenishment of the Global Fund to Fight AIDS, Tuberculosis and Malaria.

-Moulaye Ascofaré, International Programmes and Administration assistant
+Moulaye Ascofaré, International Programmes, Administration and Finance assistant

 Moulaye is an intern in the international programs and administrative departments of ECPM, as part of a Master’s degree in Conflict Transformation and Peace Studies at the Paris Dauphine University.
 He is also an international solidarity graduate and owns a bachelor’s degree in international relations.
 Before joining ECPM, Moulaye committed to a civic service in a refugee center run by the Aurore association.

 Laure Boukabza, Head of Teaching Programme

 Specialised in mediation and education, Laure Boukabza has been putting her skills and activism to work in the field of human rights education and awareness-raising for over twelve years.
 Conscious of the added value of innovative and entertaining solutions, she pays great attention to the methods used to change mentalities.
 Today, she is responsible for ECPM’s teaching programme, coordinating the association’s educational activities in France and the activities of the Teaching Abolition International Network.

 As Teaching and Awareness-Raising Project Officer, Léa Créton organises educational activities in France, aimed at raising awareness on the abolition of the death penalty among young people – and the not-so-young.
 She also coordinates the association’s activist activities.